- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Q- Can deduction u/s 80E be availed if the loan is taken for higher studies at a foreign university?

-Yes, the deduction can be availed for foreign education loans also.
-The assessee should be an Indian citizen and the loan should have been taken from an recognised Indian financial institution or approved charitable institution.
-Thus if these conditions are satisfied then it does not matter that the course and college or university is from outside India.
+Yes, the deduction can be availed for foreign education loans as well.
+The assessee should be an Indian citizen, and the loan should have been taken from a recognized Indian financial institution or approved charitable institution.
+Thus, if these conditions are satisfied, then it does not matter that the course and college or university are from outside India.

 Q- Is deduction u/s 80E available if the loan is from a foreign institution?